County commissioners react to comments from state officials about uptick of COVID-19 cases

 Commissioners said no and they stand by their decision.

-“I do think we’ve made the right decisions,” said Michael O’Donnell, county commissioner.
+“I do think we’ve made the right decisions,” said county commissioner Michael O’Donnell.
 “If you look at our numbers, they have been going down on a month to month basis and even over the last three weeks they’ve gone down.”

 “The whole purpose of this was to lower the curve,” said Dennis.
 “We are not going to get this virus out of the community until there’s a vaccine.
 That’s a critical point that people keep missing.”